OUR PEOPLE

 Overview

-Mary Whooley MD FACP FAHA FACC FAMIA is a primary care physician, implementation scientist, Professor of Medicine, Epidemiology & Biostatistics, and Director of the Center for Healthcare Improvement and Medical Effectiveness (CHIME) at the San Francisco VA and UCSF.
-Her work focuses on applying health services research methods (including data science, implementation science, and program evaluation) to accelerate the adoption of evidence-based practices within the VA's national learning healthcare system.
-Most recently, she and her colleagues completed a PCORI-funded study that demonstrated similar functional outcomes among patients undergoing virtual (versus traditional facility-based) cardiac rehabilitation programs.
-Dr. Whooley is currently Director of the VA Measurement Science QUERI, Principal Investigator (PI) of the 20-year Heart and Soul Study, and Site PI for the Million Veterans Program at the San Francisco VA.
-She also serves as Director of the UCSF Clinical Research Informatics Postdoctoral (CRISP) fellowship and has received numerous mentoring awards.
+Mary Whooley MD FACP FAHA FACC FAMIA is a primary care physician, clinical informatician, health systems researcher, Professor of Medicine, Epidemiology & Biostatistics, and Director of the Center for Healthcare Improvement and Medical Effectiveness (CHIME) at the San Francisco VA and UCSF.
+Her work focuses on leveraging clinical informatics to accelerate the adoption of evidence-based practices that improve the quality of healthcare delivered in the U.S. Veterans Health Administration's national learning health system.
+At the San Francisco VA, Dr. Whooley serves as Director of the VA Measurement Science QUERI, Principal Investigator (PI) of the >20-year Heart and Soul Study, Site PI for the Million Veterans Program, and Site Director for the UCSF Clinical Informatics Fellowship.
+At UCSF, Dr. Whooley directs the Clinical Research Informatics Postdoctoral (CRISP) fellowship and leads the Research Education Core for UCSF’s Leaning Health System Embedded Scientist Training and Research Center.
+Her previous work focused on screening for depression (1996-2000), understanding the links between depression and cardiovascular disease (2001-11), and disseminating home-based cardiac rehab (2012-22).
+She has coauthored over 300 publications and received numerous research mentoring awards.